Mesaton and Universal Game Computer

 Mesaton

-The Mesaton, developed by Mesa 2 SpA under the guidance of Alberto Neri, represents one of the first Italian consoles dedicated to video games.
+Mesaton, developed by Mesa 2 spa under the guidance of Alberto Neri, represents one of the first Italian consoles dedicated to the video game.
 This console was an example of how Italy was trying to carve out its own space in the nascent gaming market.
-The Mesaton used components produced by Signetics Corporation, a semiconductor manufacturing company, later acquired by Philips.
+Mesaton used components produced by the Signetics Corporation, a semi -hounding manufacturer, subsequently acquired by Philips.

 Mesaton, Mesa Due Spa, 70s Italian game console, Philips Signetics chip